U.S.-Saudi Arabia sign immediate $110B arms deal

 RIYADH, Saudi Arabia — On the first stop of his inaugural foreign trip, President Donald Trump signed his name Saturday to a nearly $110 billion arms deal with Saudi Arabia effective immediately — plus another $350 billion over the next 10 years.

-The White House trumpeted the agreement as a "significant expansion" of the two nation's "security relationship" that includes promises for future defense capabilities to support Saudi Arabian defense needs.
+The White House trumpeted the agreement as a "significant expansion" of the two nation's "security relationship" that includes promises for future defense capabilities to support Saudi Arabia's defense needs.

-The deal — which was already anticipated as a tangible outcome of the trip — includes a "letter of intent" to assemble 150 Lockheed Martin Blackhawk helicopters to the tune of $6 billion.
+"That was a tremendous day.
+Tremendous investments in the United States," Trump, following a day of pageantry upon his arrival, said during a meeting with Saudi Arabia's Crown Prince Mohammed bin Nayef.
+"Hundreds of billions of dollars of investments into the United States and jobs, jobs, jobs."

-A White House official said the package demonstrates "the United States' commitment to our partnership with Saudi Arabia and our Gulf partners, while also expanding opportunities for American companies in the region, and supporting tens of thousands of new jobs in the U.S. defense industrial base."
+Secretary of State Rex Tillerson and Saudi Arabian Minister of Foreign Affairs Adel bin Ahmed Al-Jubeir also touted the agreement while briefing reporters Saturday, stressing the need for economic security and joint counterterrorism efforts.

 Related: Trump Tasked With Mending U.S.-Saudi Ties